fossabot/raccoon-siem/README.md

 * Parsing
 * Normalization
 * Filtration
-* Enrichment
+* Enrichment (active lists / dictionaries)
 * Aggregation
+* Sending normalized events to various destinations, like storage and correlators

+#### Correlator
+Correlator is an executable which is responsible for:
+* Real time correlation of normalized events (security incidents detection)
+* Executing various user-defined actions, like active lists interactions, notifications, external processes
-* Sending logs to various destinations, like storage and correlators
+* Sending correlated events to various destinations, like storage and correlators